Baxter International (NYSE:BAX) Issues Q3 2023 Earnings Guidance

 Baxter International (NYSE:BAX – Get Free Report) updated its third quarter 2023 earnings guidance on Thursday.
 The company provided EPS guidance of $0.65-$0.67 for the period, compared to the consensus EPS estimate of $0.80.
 The company issued revenue guidance of -.
 Baxter International also updated its FY 2023 guidance to $2.49-$2.57 EPS.

-A number of analysts have issued reports on the company.
-888 reaffirmed an assumes rating on shares of Baxter International in a report on Tuesday, May 30th.
-Barclays lifted their target price on Baxter International from $54.00 to $58.00 in a research report on Monday, May 1st.
-Stifel Nicolaus lifted their target price on Baxter International from $54.00 to $56.00 in a research report on Wednesday, July 12th.
-Deutsche Bank Aktiengesellschaft lifted their target price on Baxter International from $40.00 to $50.00 in a research report on Friday, April 28th.
-Finally, Wells Fargo & Company cut their target price on Baxter International from $46.00 to $44.00 in a research report on Friday.
-One analyst has rated the stock with a sell rating, ten have assigned a hold rating and four have issued a buy rating to the company’s stock.
-According to MarketBeat.com, the company has a consensus rating of Hold and an average price target of $51.40.
+A number of research firms have issued reports on BAX.
+Deutsche Bank Aktiengesellschaft boosted their target price on Baxter International from $40.00 to $50.00 in a research note on Friday, April 28th.
+Evercore ISI decreased their target price on Baxter International from $50.00 to $48.00 and set an outperform rating for the company in a research note on Tuesday, April 4th.
+KeyCorp boosted their target price on Baxter International from $52.00 to $53.00 in a research note on Friday, April 28th.
+888 reissued an assumes rating on shares of Baxter International in a research note on Tuesday, May 30th.
+Finally, Barclays boosted their target price on Baxter International from $54.00 to $58.00 in a research note on Monday, May 1st.
+One equities research analyst has rated the stock with a sell rating, ten have assigned a hold rating and four have issued a buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock presently has an average rating of Hold and a consensus price target of $51.40.

 Baxter International Price Performance